openshift/oadp-operator/docs/upgrade.md

   used in the `backupStorageLocations` spec:
   `credentials_secret_ref` should now be `credential`.

-  - `oc get velero` may not return correct results if the old CRDs are install, due to the old CRD being picked up first.
+  - `oc get velero` may not return correct results if the old CRDs are installed, due to the old CRD being picked up first.
 If this occurs, you can delete the old CRD, or run `oc get velero.oadp.openshift.io`
       - For example: